 In many student residences run by the Munich Student Union, tutors do important work to improve residents' common life.
 They are a part of the so-called Student self-administration.

-Common life rises in student halls' of residence as well as in any other housing facility only by the commitment to it by people.
+Common life rises in students' halls of residence as well as in any other housing facility only by the commitment to it by people.
 The Culture Bureau promotes this commitment by supporting the so-called "resident tutors" in the dormitories in a financial and moral way.

 Resident tutors are students who organise a wide range of general, cultural and sports activities in the halls' of residence.
 The assistance and the support for different groups of occupants - like international or newly arriving students- is another important part of the Resident Tutor program.
 The names and contact data of the resident tutors are communicated on the noticeboards in the halls' of residence, mostly near by the administrative notices like the rules of conduct or the informations of the Student Union whom to call in case of problems etc., nearby the entrances or on bulletin boards.